BlueBrain/MultiscaleRun/README.md

 ## Environment Setup

+First of all, update spack.
+More info [here](https://github.com/BlueBrain/spack).

+You also need access to [this](https://github.com/CNS-OIST/HBP_STEPS) git repository.
+Contact Alessandro Cattabiani (Katta) in case you do not already have access rights.

 The environment setup is pretty involved because there are a lot of different, contributing projects.
 Fortunately, it was all figured out!
 Just `source setup.sh` before proceeding with the simulations.
 It sets up all the environment for you and download the repos, packages and modules that you need.